mat-sik/booking-system/README.md

 ![Application Architecture](./diagrams/bookings.drawio.svg)

+### Partition-Based Booking System

-Commands with the same [Partition Key](#Topic-Partitioning-Strategy) are routed to the same booking partition.
+Commands sharing the same [Partition Key](#topic-partitioning-strategy) are routed to the same booking partition and consumed by a single-threaded Kafka consumer.

-Then they are consumed by the same Single threaded Kafka Consumer.
-The consumer has an In-memory cache that stores as key - partition key and as value an in sync copy of cassandra table partition for the key.

-The Cached table partition is used for quick booking overlap validation.
-With this design we guarantee that only one thread at a time writes to the Cassandra table partition, this guarantees consistency.
+Each consumer maintains an in-memory cache that maps partition keys to synchronized copies of their corresponding Cassandra table partitions.
+This cached data enables fast booking overlap validation while guaranteeing consistency — only one thread can write to a given Cassandra partition at any time.

-When Kafka partition rebalance occurs, all caches are wiped and populated after it is finished.
+When Kafka partition rebalancing occurs, all caches are cleared and repopulated once rebalancing completes.

+#### Handling Hot Partitions

-A situation in which we have a busy partition - where there is a disproportional amount of requests with the same partition key to requests with other partition keys hitting the same partition.
-The other requests may be slowed down by a busy service and day.
-This situtation occurs when many people try to do booking for the same service and day.
-Then bookings for other services and days that happen to hit the same partition will be slowed down.
-The chances of such event decrease with the amount of partitions.
+A "hot partition" scenario can arise when one partition key receives a disproportionate volume of requests compared to others within the same partition.
+For example, when many users simultaneously attempt to book the same service on the same day, bookings for other services and days that happen to share the same partition may experience slowdowns.
+The likelihood of this occurring decreases as the number of partitions increases.

-One might argue that single thread processing a partition would be too slow, but this problem is also resolved by increasing the number of topic partitions.
-The other factor mitigating this is Kafka batch processing and the in-memory cache per consumer thread.

-Also there aren't that many time-ranges per day, and we only care about quick processing of the time-ranges that are available.
-Rejecting occupied time-ranges requests is quick, because, Cassandra doesnt need to be queried in such situation.
+#### Performance Considerations

+While single-threaded partition processing might seem like a bottleneck, this concern is mitigated by:

+1. **Horizontal scaling** – Increasing the number of topic partitions distributes load more evenly
+2. **Kafka batch processing** – Consumers process messages in batches, improving throughput
+3. **In-memory caching** – Each consumer thread maintains a local cache, eliminating repeated database queries

+Additionally, the system benefits from the limited number of time ranges per day.
+Rejections for already-occupied time slots are processed quickly since they require only cache lookups—no Cassandra queries are needed.
+Performance optimization focuses primarily on available time ranges that require database writes.

 ### Microservices